Malli Malli: Production

 Raaj Aditya, who previously directed Pourudu (2008), directed this film.
-Rahul Ravindran, who starred in Moscowin Kavery was approached to play the lead role, but he was unable to sign the film as he was busy shooting other films.
+Rahul Ravindran, who starred in the delayed Tamil film Moscowin Kavery (2010) was approached to play the lead role, but he was unable to sign the film as he was busy shooting other films.
 Aditya came across the songs from the Malayalam film, Notebook (2006) and signed Skanda Ashok for the lead role.
 Bollywood actor Sachin Khedekar was signed to portray a non-resident Indian.
 Kalyani, who starred with Mammooty in Parunthu (2008), was signed as the heroine.
 The film was shot in 42 days.
 The film will mark the Telugu debut of Kalyani after the release of her first film, Manchu Kurise Velalo, was delayed.

 Soundtrack

 The film was composed by S. Thaman.
 Lyrics were written by Ananta Sriram and Ramajogayya Sastry.
 The music was launched by Daggubati Suresh Babu and the audio release function took place at Hotel Mariotte in Hyderabad on 7 December 2008.
 Amit Tiwari, Geeta Singh, Poonam Kaur, Krishnudu and director Saikiran were present at the audio launch.